Mouthpieces for beginners

 is doomed to forever wrestle with a mouthpiece that's been made

 with little or no thought as to whether it actually works or not.

 If, however, you're curious to find out more - read on.

-with which it's built, and there are a lot of factors to take into account.
+with which it's built, and there are a lot of factors to take into

-it will be very hard to blow - and the slightest error
+otherwise it will be very hard to blow - and the slightest error

-thought is given to whether one piece is the same as the next piece to roll out
+thought is given to whether one piece is the same as the next piece

-it will be a harder plastic, and will be made on a machine
+- but it will be a harder plastic, and will be made on a machine

 that faithfully reproduces the desired specifications time after